Lower bounds on the measure of the support of positive and negative parts of trigonometric polynomials: Introduction.

 We consider the values of $f$ on the unit circle.
-Turns out that when $p(z, t)$ arises as the characteristic polynomial of a self-conjugate non-degenerate matrix of Laurent polynomials(entries in $\mathbb{C}[z, z^{-1}]$) that is majorized by a matrix of differences $D = (D_{ij})$, each $D_{ij}$ imposes restrictions on the monomials allowed in the $ij$-th entry of our matrix(see section \ref{sub_maf}).
-In this case the combinatorial problem would be concerned with a generalization of circulant graphs consisting of blocks, where the edges between the $i$-th and the $j$-th block are described by the set of differences $D_{ij}$.
+Let $p(z, t)$ be a characteristic polynomial of a self-conjugate non-degenerate matrix of Laurent polynomials(entries in $\mathbb{C}[z, z^{-1}]$) that is majorized by a matrix of differences $D = (D_{ij})$, each $D_{ij}$ imposes restrictions on the monomials allowed in the $ij$-th entry of our matrix(see section \ref{sub_maf}).
+The combinatorial problem would be concerned with a generalization of circulant graphs consisting of blocks, where the edges between the $i$-th and the $j$-th block are described by the set of differences $D_{ij}$.
 In this setting we have

 We also note that some <<branches>> of generalization described above could be combined in a natural way.
 For example, power series in several variables or algebraic functions in several variables.